 2. A Personalised Video Message

 Surprise your sibling with a personalised video message and a heartfelt social media post.
 You can even get the whole family to record small bytes for your sibling and share it on the Whatsapp group (every family has one/thousands of these).
 If you’re comfortable, share it on social media so that every year it shows up as a ‘memories’ post and you’re reminded of the wonderful Rakhi celebrations of 2020.
+Following is the complete list of potpourri decoration ideas to liven up your house.

 DIY Recipes Of Some Classic Indian Sweets For Rakhi